leandrofeller/ConvertBankStatement/README.md

 <h1>Convert Bank Statement</h1>

-ConvertBankStatement is a Python package designed to convert bank statements from PDF files to JSON format.
+ConvertBankStatement is a Python module designed to convert bank statements from PDF files to JSON format.
 The output will be an array with two positions.
 The first position is a code where negative numbers mean errors and 0 means successfully processed.
 The second position will be a message explain the error or the JSON with the transactions.</br>
 Currently, the software supports statements from two banks, namely Monzo and Revolut.

 <h3>Usage</h3>